2019 Romanian presidential election

 Presidential elections were held in Romania on 10 November 2019, with a second round held on 24 November 2019.
+They were the eighth presidential elections held in post-1989 Romania.
 Incumbent President of Romania Klaus Iohannis, first elected in 2014, was eligible for re-election.
-He defeated Viorica Dăncilă in the second round of the election, receiving 66 percent of the vote – the second-highest vote share on record after Ion Iliescu (who received 85% of the vote in 1990).
+He subsequently defeated former Prime Minister and ex-leader of the Social Democratic Party (PSD) Viorica Dăncilă in the second round of the election by a landslide, receiving 66% of the vote – the third-highest vote share on record in this type of elections after Ion Iliescu (who received 85% of the vote in 1990 and 66.8% of the vote in 2000).